Quick Summary

 Jogging or Running

 For running and jogging, we can definitely admit that hands free leashes are the best option here.
 As long as your pup has had the appropriate training to be comfortable with the added bungee elasticity, a hands free leash will help to make both yours and your dog’s running much smoother.
+The AKC recommends considering a hands-free leash when running with your dog as the most practical format for the activity.

 Water Adventures